ozyurtf/cpu-scheduler/README.md

 We can see clone() as more flexible version of fork().
 It allows more control when we create new process.
 For example, we can specify which resources (e.g., virtual address space, file descriptors, etc.) should be shared between the parent and child processes.

-That's why it is an ideal way to create threads.
+That's why it is an ideal way to create threads within the processes after we create processes with fork().

 #### signal()

-Signals are interrupts that are generated by the CPU after executing specific instructions/conditions within the software or program code.
+Signals are events that are generated by the software after the execution of specific instructions/conditions.
 They are used for **inter-process communication**.
-In other words, they are sent from one process to another, or from kernel to process to notify the process about an event.
+In other words, they are **sent by the kernel** from one process to another to notify the process about a specific event.

 Signals can be **represented** in various ways **(e.g. constants, enumerated values, signal numbers that are basically integer values associated with specific signal types, etc.)**

-CPU generates an interrupt after encountering specific conditions during the execution of the program, and then a signal is sent to the process to notify the process about the specific condition/event encountered with during the execution of the program.
+When a program is being executed, if exceptions happen (e.g., division by zero, illegal memory access, segmentation faults, etc.) or if user enters an input, or if process is terminated, or if timer set by the process expires, etc., signals are sent to notify processes about these events.

-For example, when a program is being executed, if exceptions happen (e.g., division by zero, illegal memory access, segmentation faults, etc.) or if user enters an input, or if process is terminated, or if timer set by the process expires, etc., signals are sent to notify processes about these events.
+For example, let's say that the user presses CTRL + C. In that case, an **interrupt** is **created** by the **keyboard hardware** and this interrupt is handled by the interrupt handler.
+Then the interrupt handler **sends** a **signal** that is **created by the kernel** to the **right process** and notify that process about the user's action that will interrupt the process.

 **!Slide 27 is skipped!**

-**Summary**: fork(), exec(), wait() and its variants are the operating system's system calls that are used to create and manipulate processes.
+**Summary**: **fork(), exec(), wait()** and its variants are the operating system's system calls that are used to **create** and **manipulate processes**.

 So, after seeing that how processes are created, implemented, and terminated in Linux, we can turn back where we left off.

 During the process implementation step, we have talked about states (e.g. Running, Waiting, Terminated, etc.)

-And a process can transition from one process to another depending on its activity during its runtime.
+And a process can transition from one state to another during its runtime.

-We can actually visualize the list of possible states that we can assign to a process and the possible transitions between these states by using some kind of like flow diagram.
+We can actually visualize the list of all possible states that we can assign to a process and all the possible transitions between these states by using some kind of flow diagram.

 And this diagram, in other words, the representation of the all the possible states and all the possible transitions between these states is called **process state model**.